-How standards evolve without eroding consistency.
+How standards evolve without compromising consistency, traceability, or control.

 CONTROLLED EVOLUTION